Manikel/RRS/README.md

 ---

-## 🛠️ Installation (
+## 🛠️ Installation
-1 Download the extension from the chrome marketplace
+Download the extension from chrome marketplace

 ---